 Metaphor and Moral Experience: an Essay in the Psychology of Value, (Oxford University Press, 2000).

-“Attuned, Transcendent & Transfigured: Nietzsche’s Aesthetic Psychology.”
-In Daniel Came (ed.), Nietzsche on Art.
-Oxford, forthcoming.
+“Attuned, Transcendent & Transfigured: Nietzsche's Aesthetic Psychology” in Daniel Came (ed.), Nietzsche on Art & Life (Oxford University Press, 2013).

 “Psychopathy, Empathy & Moral Motivation” in J. Broakes (ed.)
 Iris Murdoch, Philosopher: A Collection of Essays (Oxford University Press, 2011).